Healing Through Movement & Nutrition

 +

-Most stroke patients see significant improvement within 3-6 months with intensive rehabilitation.
-However, recovery can continue for 12-18 months or longer with consistent effort.
-The first 3 months represent the critical window when neuroplasticity is highest and gains occur most rapidly.
-At PhysioNutra, we emphasize early intervention and intensive therapy during this crucial period, then transition to maintenance programs for continued progress.
+Most patients see significant improvement within 3-6 months with intensive rehabilitation.
+Recovery can continue for 12-18 months or longer.
+The first 3 months are critical when brain healing is most active.
+At PhysioNutra, we emphasize early intervention and intensive therapy during this period.

 Can stroke patients fully recover?